Accordions and Tabs

 - If you have a Heading 2 above your accordion/tab, your Heading Level should be H3.
 If you do not have a heading above your accordion/tab, Heading Level should be H2.

 - Continue proper heading structure within the snippet content section.
 If your Heading Level is H3, ensure headings within content are H4-H6.

-- Accordions/tabs cannot be used within within each other and will not publish.
+- Accordions/tabs cannot be used within each other and will not publish.

 - Use simple headings.
-Users scan website headers to find the content they are looking for.
+Users scan website headings to find the content they are looking for.
 Search engines also use headings when ranking your pages.
-Using headers that include terms that your users are searching for can increase SEO performance.
+Using headings that include terms that your users are searching for can increase SEO performance.